tornadory/egel/DESIGN.md

 - Must have environment map generation support based on camera position (128 x 128)

 ## Should
+- Should be written in a more functional style
 - Should support light maps
 - Should have several helper and performance tools in seperate packages (grid, axis, framebuffer visualizer, fps counter, performance metrics profiler (drawcalls, vertices))
 - Should have spot lights